Are you unsure whether you’re ready to take the A1 Italian Language Certification? Take my A1 Test and find out!

 The Cils A1 is the first level of the Cils certification.
 The level “A1! refers to the common European framework of reference for languages (CEFRL) and attests the candidate competency in using very basic vocabulary and grammar to satisfy the common practicalities, introducing himself or herself and talking about his or her family, friends and hobbies, as well as ask simple personal questions.
 At an A1 level, you can interact in a basic manner as long as the counterpart speaks clearly and slowly.

-How to prepare for the Cils A1 test
+How to Prepare for the Cils A1 Exam

 To reach an A1 level of Italian, you should learn and master the fundamentals of Italian grammar and vocabulary required at this level.
 You can do so by enrolling in language classes or hiring a private tutor.
 In both cases, you should make sure to always follow a clear itinerary of the A1 Italian level’s grammar and vocabulary fundamentals.
 You should also make sure that you to train all the fours competencies of language learning, which are reading, writing, speaking and listening.
 In fact, passing an exam requires mastering all above aspects of the language.
 To be clearer, an app that teaches you a few conversation topics and the most Italian common verbs will not be enough on its own).

-I recommend using the following tools/textbook books for those who are working toward the A1 level or they’re just starting out or are complete beginners.
+I recommend using the following tools/textbook books for those who are working toward the A1 level or they’re just starting out or are complete beginner.

 The New Italian Espresso series for beginners and pre-intermediate learners (Student Book + Workbook) is a gold mine for those looking for a learning itenerary combining grammar, listening, reading and vocabulary all in one.
 This one of the best methods available for English native speakers too.
 It works best when used in conjunction with a teacher, but will be useful for independent learners as well.